-Treatment with nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs) is one of the ways to help stop the spreading process and control HIV infection.
-Here’s what NRTIs are, how they work, and the side effects they can cause, including what makes side effects more likely.
+Treatment with nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs) is one way to help stop the virus from replicating and control HIV infection.
+Here’s what NRTIs are, how they work, and the side effects they can cause.

-NRTIs are one of six classes of antiretroviral drugs.
-Antiretroviral drugs interfere with a virus’ ability to copy itself.
-To treat HIV infection, NRTIs work by blocking an enzyme HIV needs to make copies of itself.
+NRTIs are one of six classes of antiretroviral drugs used to treat HIV.
+Antiretroviral drugs interfere with the ability of a virus to multiply or reproduce.
+To treat HIV, NRTIs work by blocking an enzyme HIV needs to make copies of itself.

-NRTIs prevent the HIV’s reverse transcriptase from accurately copying its RNA into DNA.
-Without DNA, HIV can’t make copies of itself and the infection can’t spread.
+NRTIs prevent the virus’s reverse transcriptase from accurately copying its RNA into DNA.
+Without DNA, HIV can’t make copies of itself.

 - zidovudine (Retrovir)